 Ready to explore the possibilities of rural generalism?

-As the home of rural generalism, ACRRM delivers a program providing a broad range of knowledge and skills to produce safe, confident and independent Rural Generalists who provide their communities with excellent healthcare.
-We achieve this through the breadth and depth of our competency-based, skills-focused curriculum, developed by Rural Generalists for Rural Generalists.
+As the home of rural generalism, we deliver a program providing a broad range of knowledge and skills to produce safe, confident and independent RGs.
+We achieve this through the breadth and depth of our competency-based, skills-focused curriculum, developed by rural doctors for rural doctors.

 Why choose ACRRM?